I'm with the Band: Confessions of a Groupie: Overview

 The book tells the story of Pamela Ann Miller, a groupie who gets a kind of fame in the 1960s by having wild nights with musicians and actors.
 Pictures of famous musicians and actors accompany the many stories of her time in Los Angeles, California during the late 1960s and early 1970s.
 She recounts tales of moments shared with girlfriends The GTOs which they use as a way to outwardly express themselves.
 She becomes Frank Zappa's nanny as well as has relationships with Jimmy Page and with Don Johnson.

 Her escapades include travels to England where she spends time with Mick Jagger and others.
 She also travels to Europe before coming back home.
 She later falls in love with Michael Des Barres, an English glam rocker.
-She ends the books with the story of their wedding and the birth of her son Nicholas Dean Des Barres.
+She ends the book with the story of their wedding and the birth of her son Nicholas Dean Des Barres.

 Publication history

 After its publication in 1987, I'm with the Band was out of print until its republication in 2003.
-A 30th anniversary edition was released in May, 2018.
+A 30th anniversary edition was released in May 2018.

 In 1995, Des Barres released a CD, I'm with the Band, on which she reads excerpts from the book.